 After the Supreme Court ruled in 2015 that marriage is a right guaranteed to same-sex couples, many believed the largest battle for LGBTQ rights had been won.

 And while the gains in recognition and legal protections were no doubt significant, same-sex marriage recognition alone couldn’t have possibly resolved a number of longstanding LGBTQ issues – particularly LGBTQ workplace issues.

-More than 53 percent of LGBT workers hide their identity at the workplace, often citing a persistent feeling of being unwelcome.
+More than 53 percent of LGBTQ workers hide their identity at the workplace, often citing a persistent feeling of being unwelcome.
 This identity struggle has detrimental impacts on their health, happiness, and productivity, in addition to businesses’ talent retention and leadership development.

-LGBT workers face an incomplete array of legal workplace protections.
+LGBTQ workers face an incomplete array of legal workplace protections.

 Research suggests that openly gay job applicants in some industries are as much as forty percent less likely to receive job interviews.
 Transgender individuals have an unemployment rate three times higher than the national average.